goldmustachesc/gold-mustache-web/CODE_REVIEW.md

 ```
 ✅ next.config.ts - No diagnostics
 ✅ optimized-image.tsx - No diagnostics
-✅ optimize-images.js - No diagnostics
+✅ optimize-images.cjs - No diagnostics
 ```

 ---